Parallel Element-based Algebraic Multigrid for H(curl) and H(div) Problems Using the ParELAG Library

-Timing plots, using wall-clock times as reported by the code of the miniapps, are shown in \cref{fig:lo0,fig:lo}, including wall-clock times for the entire program executions.
-In the legend of \cref{fig:lo}, AMGe($\ucurl$) and AMGe($\div$) denote the AMGe solvers for the $H(\ucurl)$ and $H(\div)$ problems, respectively.
+Problem information and solvers iterations are shown in \Cref{tbl:lo} for both $H(\ucurl)$ and $H(\div)$.
+Timing plots, using wall-clock times as reported by the code of the miniapp, are shown in \Cref{fig:lo}, including wall-clock times for the entire program executions.
+In the legend of \Cref{fig:lo}, AMGe($\ucurl$) and AMGe($\div$) denote the AMGe solvers for the $H(\ucurl)$ and $H(\div)$ problems, respectively.
 The cases of constant number of levels and a constant size of the coarsest problem are indicated with \emph{const levels} and \emph{const coarse}.
 Finally, AMS and ADS represent the solvers from the HYPRE library.
-The construction of the whole coarse de Rham sequences is reported (\cref{fig:lo0}), which includes the element agglomeration times, the local extension procedures, and building other necessary constructs.
-Notice that the construction time does not grow much, especially in the case of constant number of levels, since the majority of the time spent is on the local extension procedures, which scale perfectly, as they involve no communication.

-Observe that the AMGe approach performs well and is comparable to the state of the art represented by AMS and ADS.
-Quite interestingly, \cref{fig:lo} indicates that the case of increasing the number of AMGe levels demonstrates better scalability.
-To exploit this scalability potential in practice for extremely large problems in the setting of extreme parallelism, parallel redistribution and load balancing would be needed on coarse levels obtained via AMGe to allow sufficient coarsening when large number of processors are utilized.
+The AMGe approach delivers good and competitive performance in comparison with the state of the art represented by AMS and ADS.
+Moreover, due to the higher set-up cost but shorter solve times, ParELAG has a competitive advantage compared the AMS and ADS when the same hierarchy can be reused in solving multiple linear systems with different right-hand sides.
+Observe that \Cref{fig:lo} indicates that the more standard case of utilizing AMGe, of increasing the number of AMGe levels, demonstrates better scalability.
+To further study and exploit this scalability potential in practice for extremely large problems in the setting of extreme parallelism, parallel redistribution and load balancing are needed on coarse levels obtained via AMGe to allow sufficient coarsening when large number of processors are utilized.
 This is a subject of an ongoing work.